 Maya turned her attention to the scowling kitchen hands preparing cakes for the ovens.
 The young women looked down and blushed under her gaze.
 “They can take them from Lanre and my share if they’re so worried about the number,” she answered.
 “It wouldn’t do for the king’s granddaughter to faint of hunger.”

-The kitchen workers' blush deepened as they redoubled their efforts with batter and stuffing, and Chantal nodded before biting into the first cake.
+The kitchen workers' blush deepened as they redoubled their efforts filling the pans with cake batter and stuffing.
+Chantal nodded before biting into the first cake.
 It was warm and soft, buttery and spicy, and she had to fight to keep from eating it too fast.
 They were a favorite of hers, served only on holidays and big events like coronations and weddings, and she’d never had one fresh from the oven before.

 The old woman returned, struggling with the weight of the large basket she carried.
 Maya thanked her as she took the basket and shook her head.

-“You’re trying to make me fat before my wedding,” Maya accused.
+“You’re trying to make me fat before my wedding, Tatia.”
+Maya accused.

 “Impossible,” the cook responded.
 “You’re too skinny.”

-They chuckled and bid each other good day before Maya led Chantal out of the kitchens.
+Maya chuckled and bid Tatia good day before she led Chantal out of the kitchens.
 They rounded another corner to find two enormous doors stretching floor to ceiling.
 Each was engraved with a snarling dragon, carved into the wood with intricate detail.
-They reared, poised to defend the orb they perched on; their serpentine tails curled around the sphere like a shield.
+The dragons stood rampant; their serpentine tails curled around the sphere like a shield.
 The image was familiar, but Chantal couldn’t remember where she’d seen it before.
-Had her father mentioned it to her?
-He grew up in Rieont, so it made sense he would remember the carved doors.

-The bubbling base voice of a male dragon began to throb around her as Maya pulled one of the doors open.
-Chantal saw Maya smile as they stepped out into the humming air.
-Other powerful voices joined in as the melody spread, and Maya added her soprano to the chorus while they strode across the immense courtyard toward a set of Yekaran apartments.
+The bubbling bass voice of a male dragon rose somewhere across the courtyard as Maya pulled one of the doors open.
+Other powerful voices joined in as she followed Maya out into the throbbing air.
+Maya added her soprano to the chorus while they strode across the massive courtyard toward a set of Yekaran apartments.

-The complex door and most of the apartment doors inside stood open in the heat.
-Maya entered with a confidence Chantal found impossible to imitate.
+The complex door and most of the apartment doors within stood open in the heat.
+The last notes of the song echoed off the walls of the wide corridor as Maya entered with a confidence Chantal found impossible to imitate.
 She had never been near a dragon, but she remembered seeing her father’s companion from a distance.
 Could something so powerful, so fearsome, be intelligent and friendly?
+The stories she’d read and heard never seemed to agree, and her father had always refused to speak about them.
 Still unconvinced but overcome by curiosity, Chantal followed Maya into the gloom and through one of the open doors.

 “Tricon, this is Chantal,” Maya said as she urged Chantal closer.
 “She’s Ralic’s daughter.
 Chantal, this is Tricon, my Yekaran Companion.”